malbuq-dev/springboot-Peachez/README.md

  - Not much notes for this one.
 This particular class was a really concise and theorical introduction to the Spring stack of data handling.
  - My main understanding here is that the data comes from a regular database and has to go a long way to get to the Spring Data JPA.
  - In the video he explains that the JDBC is basically the thing we set up in pom.xml, JPA is a bunch of rules that you have to follow in order to be able to read and write data via Java to your database and Hibernate is a way of handling these rules.
 Spring Data JPA is built on top of these other layers of abstraction and is in general, what we deal with when developing the repositories.

+### Java Spring Boot [2024] Part 7: Unit Testing

+#### Key Learnings:
+ - Unit Testing is pretty much writting code that ensures that some other code does what you'd expect to be doing.
+ - There are tons of ways of writing tests but in this video we learn about JUnit, which is the Spring way of doing so.
+ - But, do you have to test everything in your program?
+The answer is no. In general, you should only focus on writing tests to the code you wrote yourself.
+So basically, you should focus on testing the service layer, cause that's where the core logic of your program reside.
+ - For now, my approach for building the tests is:
+  - Creating a test class for every service you have
+  - Using the annotations @Mock @InjectMock @BeforeEach and @Test, which is well enough explained in the video.
+  - Thinking about all the possible paths that the service you're testing could go.
+So basically, testing for when things go wrong and write.
+  - How you name the tests is important and in the video he teaches an approach based on 'given, when, then', which can be translated as: given that the condition X happened, when you run the service you're testing, then Y should happen.
+- Three functions were very very important to undestand when it comes to writing these: when, thenReturn, assertEquals, assertThrows.
+- The first two functions are important to 'mock' the data you're using for the test.
+Cause since you're not really connected to the database or client, you'll need to figure out a way of handling the parts of the code that are supposed to connect to one of these, so this functions ensures that a particular function that is present in the service you're testing will return a value according to what you need in the situation of the test.
+ThenReturn pretty much tells what you want to return when that function is called.
+- The remaining ones are pretty similar to each other.
+They pretty much receive what the result should be and what you'll get based on the input you're giving to the service.
+- Important to remember is that when dealing with the assertThrows, you need to pass the Exception.class and a function.